 Following the success of the Injury Rehab Network from 2019 to 2021, we are very excited to announce initial plans for a schedule of monthly events in 2022 in partnership with BASRaT.
 The events will include talks from exceptional expert guest speakers with a combination of online and face to face events.

 “The Steroplast Injury Rehab Network is a superb and innovative idea that can benefit therapists.
 To provide an opportunity for local multidisciplinary therapists to learn from each other and others, whilst networking and introducing people that can help each other is simply groundbreaking.
 Having had the pleasure to attend a recent event, the positive discussion and energy in the room was palpable.
-Steroplast have truly hit it out of the park with this!” – Mike James – The Endurance Physio and Director at SIF Health.
+Steroplast have truly hit it out of the park with this!” – Mike James – The Endurance Physio.

 Sterosport is an arm of Steroplast Healthcare dedicated to supporting sports professionals in Manchester and the surrounding area.
 In 2019, Sterosport established the Injury Rehab Network as a means for sports injury professionals to network, share ideas and collaborate.
 The events provide a fantastic opportunity for Continuous Professional Development (CPD) for any therapists, physios, rehabilitators, or other sports professionals to keep up to date with the latest thinking, developments, and evidence in the sector.